TO BE PUBLISHED January 2025

 This conference will discuss next steps for the implementation of Biodiversity Net Gain (BNG) in England.

-It will be a timely opportunity for stakeholders and policymakers to assess progress since BNG became mandatory for new planning permission applications in February 2024, and to discuss priorities for implementation going forward, including the extension to Nationally Significant Infrastructure Projects (NSIP) in November 2025.
+It will be a timely opportunity for stakeholders and policymakers to assess progress since BNG became mandatory for new planning permission applications in February 2024, and to discuss priorities for implementation going forward given the recent publication of planning advice for local authorities and the extension to Nationally Significant Infrastructure Projects (NSIPs) in November 2025.

-It takes place alongside the Government’s pledge to meet targets set out in the Environment Act 2021 and expand nature-rich habitats, national forests, woodlands and coastal walks, with £400m allocated to fund peatland restoration and tree-planting across 2024-26 in the Budget, as well as the Government’s appointment of Ruth Davis OBE as the first Special Representative for Nature.
+It takes place alongside the Government’s pledge to meet targets set out in the Environment Act 2021, looking at protecting and expanding nature-rich habitats, national forests, woodlands and coastal walks, and continuing progress to 30by30, with funding allocated in the Autumn Budget to peatland restoration and tree-planting, as well as the Government’s appointment of the first Special Representative for Nature.

-Focusing on BNG, we expect delegates to discuss the Planning Inspectorate’s forthcoming guidance on NSIPs.
+Focusing on BNG, we expect delegates to discuss next steps for implementing Local Nature Recovery Strategies (LNRS) and the Planning Inspectorate’s guidance on NSIPs.
 Discussion will draw on the National Audit Office’s May 2024 report, Implementing statutory biodiversity net gain, which claimed that Defra launched the policy before having all the elements in place to ensure its long-term success, and raised concerns over the ability of local authorities to manage compliance and enforcement.

 Sessions will discuss strategies for practical implementation of BNG that can achieve positive outcomes for nature, including progress reporting, support for local authorities, ensuring developers have access to necessary resources, and options for securing sustainable, long-term financing for habitat management and maintenance.
 They will also discuss next steps for the allocation of funding announced in the Budget, which included £70m for infrastructure and housing development, £14m for the Nature Restoration Fund to offset the environmental impact of development, and £13m to expand Protected Sites Strategies.